CMSgov/beneficiary-fhir-data/runbooks/how-to-load-cloudwatch-historical-data.md

 - `staging` table - a non-partitioned table that has the desired column structure and can be loaded from the `export` table efficiently
 - `target` table - the partitioned table that is the final destination for the data (should already exist via terraform)

+This runbook should be executed after the Kinesis Firehose has started to populate data into the `target` table.

 1. Export the data from Cloudwatch.
    1. Review the exports that are available already in the export location: s3://bfd-insights-bfd-app-logs/export/prod/ to see if the needed data has been exported previously.
 New exports should be contiguous and non-overlapping with existing exports.
-Start and end timestamps should be selected to run from the first day of a month to the last day of a month when possible.
-Start and end times should be set to 00:00:00 UTC.
+Start and end timestamps should be selected to run from the first day of a month at 00:00:00 UTC until the first day of a subsequent month at 00:00:00 UTC.
 Removing an existing export in favor of exporting that data again with a later end date is an acceptable way to keep the number of exports manageable.
+The last export chronologically should have a small overlap of 12 hours with the data that is populated with Firehose.
+This overlap will be accounted for when populating the `staging` table.
    3. Navigate to Cloudwatch in the AWS console.
    4. Select `Log Groups`
    5. Select `/bfd/prod/bfd-server/access.json`